New Contree: 2016 No 76 (Supplement Edition)

 Bloemfontein (1848-2015), mapping eight moments in time: Measuring and appreciating that which is nearest (School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)Maps represent more than physical reality.
 More significantly, they beckon that which is nearest; the life-care-place totality in which lived space is best understood as place, and lived time is best understood as care. ...

 (School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)Early in 1926, the agitation for higher minimum wages for unskilled workers once again flared up in the black community of Bloemfontein.
-This battle for higher wages, however, was bowed down by warring black factions ...
+This battle for higher wages, however, was bowed down by warring black factions that ...

-(School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)Less than a year after the outbreak of the Great (First World) War, the sinking of the passenger ship, RMS Lusitania on 7 May 1915 by a German submarine off the coast of Ireland and the death of 1 198 of its passengers ...
+(School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)Less than a year after the outbreak of the Great (First World) War, the sinking of the passenger ship, RMS Lusitania on 7 May 1915 by a German submarine off the coast of Ireland and the death of 1 198 of its passengers and ...

 (School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)Schooling is generally affected by prevailing social, political and ideological trends.
 In this article, the provision of schooling for European children, mainly of Dutch Voortrekker descent, is examined through the years ...

 Identity politics and being a Free Stater during the South African War (1899-1902): A micro-history of the inhabitants of the greater Drakensberg region (School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)The South African War was also a conflict about identity.
-Prior to the conflict, English-speakers with strong Natal ties as Orange Free State (OFS) subjects, resided in Harrismith, while Afrikaners resided along the ...
+Prior to the conflict, English-speakers with strong Natal ties as Orange Free State (OFS) subjects, resided in Harrismith, while Afrikaners resided along the foothills ...

 (School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)The early mining history of the Free State Province is not well represented in the annals of the mining history of South Africa.
 As such, only a select few would be aware of the role Jagersfontein played in the diamond ...

 (School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)Bloemfontein and the greater Mangaung Metropolitan Municipality is today a modern metropolis using and consuming a considerable amount of water on a daily basis.
-Due to the severe droughts of 2014 and 2015, the water ...
+Due to the severe droughts of 2014 and 2015, the water surface ...

 Die piëtistiese egoprofiel van pioniersvrou Anna Elizabeth Steenkamp (1797-1891) in twee weergawes van haar “Joernaal” uit die Transoranje (School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)Religious ego-texts of Cape Trekboers on the frontier reflect prominent traits of mystical Pietism.
 Similar features can also be detected in the ego-texts of both male and female believers deeper into the interior prior ...

 Die Nederduitse Gereformeerde Kerk en die Republiek van die Oranje-Vrystaat: Hooflyne van ’n kerk-staatverhouding, 1854-1902 (School for Basic Sciences, Vaal Triangle Campus, North-West University, 2016)A close relationship existed between the Dutch Reformed Church in the Orange Free State and the Republic of the Orange Free State during the existence of the latter in 1854-1902.
-This was due to a shared world view ...
+This was due to a shared world view and the ...